Korean Red Cross

 Emergency and general relief representation images

-When disaster strikes, we immediately dispatch mobile cafeterias, mobile washrooms and mobile shower stalls for disaster victims, volunteers and staff.
-We also mobilize special 1,400-member volunteer units of amateur radio operators who act as reliable communication channels when traditional, electronic communication channels fail to function as a result of the disaster.
-In certain situations where the damage is extremely severe, they become the only means for us to accurately assess the field and respond accordingly.
+When disaster strikes, the Red Cross immediately dispatches mobile cafeterias, mobile washrooms and mobile shower stalls for disaster victims, volunteers and staff.
+The Red Cross also mobilizes special 1,400-member volunteer units of amateur radio operators who act as reliable communication channels when traditional, electronic communication channels fail to function as a result of the disaster.
+In certain situations where the damage is extremely severe, they become the only means for us to accurately assess the field and respond accordingly